 The uThukela district municipality has the functional IGR structure and the dedicated staff members to coordinate the sitting of the committee.
-The challenge is that local municipalities are not frequently attending the IGR meetings but PDMC is assisting in this regard.
+The challenge is that local municipalities are not frequently attending the IGR meetings.

 3.2.15.2 RISK ASSESSMENT